brevzin/cpp_proposals/2011_pipeline/pipeline.md

 ::: bq
 _postfix-expression_ `|>` _primary-expression_ `(` _expression-list_ ~opt~ `)`
-_postfix-expression_ `|>` _primary-expression_
 :::

 And evaluate directly as function calls as a result of moving the left-hand-side as the first argument of the call expression.
-For those cases where the left-hand-side is the sole argument, the empty parentheses may be omitted (this is the second grammar form above).

 Some examples: